kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 (or "entities") by a **primary key**.

 If we wrote normalisation code for a REST API, the responses' structures are known by us per endpoint beforehand, and we'd write our code to make assumptions based on that.
-This is for instance the underlying principle of [normalizr](https://github.com/paularmstrong/normalizr), a library that normalises JSON data by having us write a schema definition for it.
+This is, for instance, the underlying principle of [normalizr](https://github.com/paularmstrong/normalizr), a library that normalises JSON data by having us write a schema definition for it.
 However, in GraphQL, the responses' structures are _dynamic_ and change depending on the query document, so it isn't possible to automatically assume